akohlbecker/textalyze/README.md

 ## Analysis

+For the text analysis punctuation characters and diacritic characters are normalized.

 * **word frequency**: The number of occurrences of a given word in the analyzed text.
 A frequency of 1 means that the word occurs one time-
 * **levenshtein distance**: The difference of two words calculated by the levenshtein algorithm.